 How much do you know about the Mayflower, Pilgrims, Wampanoag Indians and Provincetown?
 Here are some interesting facts about them.
 Before the Pilgrims hired her, the Mayflower was in the wine trade with France; before that, she was in the fish trade with Norway.
 It took the Mayflower 66 days to reach Massachusetts and while traveling to the new world there was one baby born on board the ship.
-Are you looking to create a warm and inviting space within your premises?
-There are artificial flowers to hire in the UK.

 The Pilgrims landed at Provincetown, MA, at the tip of Cape Cod, on November 11, 1620.
 Since the land was not good for farming, they moved to Plymouth.
 To eat, the Pilgrims used a knife, spoon, a large napkin, and fingers…no forks.
 They also shared plates and drinking vessels.
 In the Pilgrim household, the adults sat down to dinner and the children waited on them.